hwborchers/Presentations/README.md

 > to a decision tree, in which every end node is associated with a linear
 > regression for some or all of the variables in the data.
 The first idea and
 > implementation was done by Ross Quinlan (of C4.5 fame) in his 'M5' program,
 > for R users available in the 'Cubist' package.
-Other implementation are
+Other implementations are
-> lmtree() in 'partykit' or M5P() in the 'RWeka' package.
+> lmtree() in 'partykit' or M5P() in 'RWeka'; we also compare it with CART
+> and RandomForest trees.

 ### 2020